cnoelle/canvas2d-zoom/README.md

 ## How it works

-The element remembers all calls to the [CanvasRenderingContext2D](https://developer.mozilla.org/de/docs/Web/API/CanvasRenderingContext2D) methods relevant to drawing, such `ctx.beginPath()`, `ctx.rect()` or `ctx.stroke()`.
+The element remembers all calls to the [CanvasRenderingContext2D](https://developer.mozilla.org/de/docs/Web/API/CanvasRenderingContext2D) methods relevant to drawing, such as `ctx.beginPath()`, `ctx.rect()` or `ctx.stroke()`.
 When the user pans or zooms (via mouse or keyboard interactions), the canvas is cleared, a transformation appropriate for the zoom and pan state is set, and the canvas is redrawn.

 ## Development